 The Huracan has a much more rounded body design than the final Gallardo it replaced, but there are a number of angular touches too, intended to evoke the shape of the sixth element of carbon.
-Speaking of which, you can add various carbon fiber accents to the body to make it appear racier, but even as standard, there's restrained aggression to the way this thing looks.
+Speaking of which, you can add various carbon fiber accents to the body to create a racier picture, but even as standard, there's restrained aggression to the way this thing looks.
 Sharp LED headlights and narrow taillights feature on both models, with the rear-wheel-drive LP580-2 getting larger front air intakes and a redesigned rear diffuser, as well as 19-inch wheels as standard with 20s optional.
-The all-wheel-drive LP610-4 gets the larger wheel size from the factory.
+The all-wheel-drive LP610-4 gets the larger wheel specs straight from the factory.
 Whichever you choose, both are suitably styled to let others know what kind of supercar this is; you can't mistake the Huracan for anything but a Lambo.

-The Huracan is treated to numerous exterior paint options, all of which bear exotic-sounding Italian names.
-Among these are three shades of blue, three yellows, a pair of orange hues, some shades of gray, white, and black, and also red and green finishes too.
+The Huracan is treated to numerous exterior paint options in the US, all of which bear exotic-sounding Italian names.
+Among these are three shades of blue, three yellows, a pair of orange hues, some shades of gray, white, black, and also the option to paint your Lamborghini Huracan in several red or green colors too.
 Among the most striking options are Blue Nethuns special metallic, Giallo Tenerife pearl, Rosso Mars metallic, and a firm favorite: Verde Mantis pearl, a bright shade of almost limelike green with a hint of yellowing mixed in.
 For ultimate aggression, however, we think that Nero Helene metallic, a rich black finish, looks brilliantly sinister, and helps make the angular LED headlight accents look even more menacing.

-The LP610-4 also makes use of a seven-speed dual-clutch auto and that magnificent V10 engine, but here it makes better use of the hardware to produce 602 horses and 413 lb-ft of twist.
-With more power and a higher focus on going as fast as possible, the LP610-4 gets from 0-62 mph in 3.2 seconds - two tenths quicker than its rear-wheel-drive sibling.
-In addition, its top speed is higher, with a cap at 202 mph versus the 580's 199 mph.
+The LP610-4 coupe is an AWD machine that also makes use of a seven-speed dual-clutch auto and that magnificent V10 engine, but here it makes better use of the hardware to produce 602 horses and 413 lb-ft of twist.
+With more power and a higher focus on going as fast as possible, the AWD Lambo LP610-4 gets from 0-62 mph in 3.2 seconds - two tenths quicker than its rear-wheel-drive sibling.
+In a battle of LP580-2 vs 610-4, the latter's top speed is higher, with a cap at 202 mph versus the 580's 199 mph.

 Although buyers are unlikely to give this section more than a passing glance, it's worth noting that both variants of the Huracan, despite having different weight figures and power outputs, are rated exactly the same on the EPA's cycles.
 The official figures are 13/18/15 mpg on the city/highway/combined cycles.
 Paired with a 21.1-gallon gas tank, the Huracan will return an average range of 316 miles with mixed driving.
 Interestingly, the similar Audi R8 returns improved figures of 14/22/17 mpg on the same cycles and offers a range of 372 miles from its slightly larger 21.9-gallon gas tank.